rkitover/windows-dev-guide/README.md

 PowerShell supports an amazing new system called the "object pipeline", what this means is that you can pass objects around via pipelines and inspect their properties, call methods on them, etc..
-This is the central paradigm in PowerShell for everything.
+You've already seen some examples of this, and this is the central paradigm in PowerShell for everything.

+When you run a command in PowerShell from the terminal, there is an implicit pipeline from the command to your terminal device, when the objects from the command reach your terminal, the format objects for terminal view are applied to them and they are printed.

-Here is an example of using the object pipeline to delete all vim undo files:
+Here is an example of using the object pipeline to recursively delete all vim undo files:

 ```powershell
 gci -r .*.un~ | ri
 ```

 .
-It's that simple, `ri` sees that the input objects are files, and removes them.
+Here `remove-item` receives file objects from `get-childitem` and deletes them.

 If the Cmdlet works on files, they can be strings as well, for example: